bsp2/stfx/readme.md

 ### st_plugin_shared_t:

 - plugin instance that is common to all voices (see `struct st_plugin_shared_s`)
-- must be the first field in a "derived" myplugin_shared struct
+- must be the first field in a _derived_ myplugin_shared struct
 - up to 8 normalized (0..1) float parameters (see set_param_value())
 - `myplugin_shared_t *shared = info->shared_new(info)`
 - `info->shared_delete(shared)` frees the shared plugin instance